Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 Both are command-line backup programs that share three crucial properties.

 • Deduplication.
-Files are split into chunks, and identical chunks are stored only once.
+Files are split into content-defined chunks, and identical chunks are stored only once.
 Back up a 10 GB directory daily and the repository grows by the size of what actually changed, not 10 GB a day.
+Move a large file, rename a directory, restore from an older copy — dedup sees the same chunks and stores nothing new.

 • Encryption.
 Data is encrypted client-side with a passphrase or key.
-The server holding your backups never sees plaintext.
+Authenticated encryption means the repository is also tamper-evident, not just confidential.

 Install Borg from your distribution (sudo apt install borgbackup or sudo dnf install borgbackup).
 Borg works against a repository, which can be a local path or an SSH target.